 Why You Need an Integrated Energy Management Approach

-The days of running on a single fuel source — specifically petroleum diesel — are nearly a thing of the past.
-Spurred by growing regulations and sustainability plans, fleets are increasingly turning to alternative fuels.
+The days of running on a single fuel source are nearly a thing of the past.
+Spurred by growing regulations and lower carbon targets, fleets are increasingly turning to alternative fuels.

-An IEM approach allows for a transition away from fossil fuels while taking into account the market readiness and affordability of various alternatives.
-This helps meet both short- and long-term business objectives and incorporates more types of cleaner energy sources to help achieve sustainability goals.
-Diversifying energy sources also reduces the risk of being dependent on any one fuel.
+An IEM approach allows for a transition toward lower carbon options while taking into account the market readiness and affordability of various alternatives.
+This helps meet both short- and long-term business objectives and incorporates more types of energy sources to help achieve reduced carbon intensity goals.
+Diversifying energy sources also reduces the risk of being dependent on any single fuel type.

 Biodiesel and renewable diesel are proven solutions for an integrated energy management approach, with fleets running millions of miles a year on these drop-in fuels.